 Monday, September 12, 2011

 What is really exciting now is how young people are getting involved and how old people are sharing their memories from the 1961 Rally.
-Check out the Rosary Rally's webpage, and Facebook page.
+Check out the Rosary Rally's Facebook page.

 “Family, family, family”

 Excitement builds for Rosary Rally in San Francisco